risk-first/website/thinking/Health.md

 #### ...
 For A Commercial Entity

-It is the same for a **commercial entity** too.
-Looking at metrics doesn't tell you whether your business is about to be obsoleted by a new invention, or whether your factory is about to turn into a human tragedy (such as in the [Bhopal Disaster](https://en.wikipedia.org/wiki/Bhopal_disaster)).

 Just as human health-risks are relatively well-known and documented, an understanding of the risks to **commercial entities** has been built up over time.
 Accounting requires a certain set of measurements (all measured in monetary units), which are the same for all companies:

  - A **Balance Sheet**, showing what the company owns and owes.
 This is used for reporting [Funding Risk](https://financial-dictionary.thefreedictionary.com/Funding+risk) - that is, does the company have too much debt, given its assets?
  - A **Profit and Loss Statement**, showing whether the company is making or losing money from the deals it does.
 This kind of transparency helps reduce [Agency Risk](../risks/Agency-Risk.md) for investors.
  - A **Cash Flow Statement**, shows the company's cash position and how much cash is entering and leaving the company.
 This is important for managing [Liquidity Risk](https://en.wikipedia.org/wiki/Liquidity_risk) - the short-term requirement of cash on-hand to keep the business running.

 All of these are measured in monetary amounts, but each addresses a different risk.

-A healthy commercial entity will be managing all of these kinds of monetary and [non-monetary](../risks/Operational-Risk.md) risks.
+A healthy commercial entity will be managing all of these kinds of monetary and [non-monetary](../risks/Operational-Risk.md) risks: jooking at metrics doesn't tell you whether your business is about to be obsoleted by a new invention, or whether your factory is about to turn into a human tragedy (such as in the [Bhopal Disaster](https://en.wikipedia.org/wiki/Bhopal_disaster)).

 #### ...For A State